Nachtalb/twist-moe-downloader/README.md

 ![](examples/tty.gif)
 This is a small python tool for downloading video contents of series available on the website `twist.moe` locally.
-To download a particular series, find the title as defined in twist.moe's url string. i.e. `https://twist.moe/a/made-in-abyss/` would need the argument passed as `made-in-abyss`.
+To download a particular series, use the series's url like so `https://twist.moe/a/made-in-abyss` and to search for a series enter a part of its name as found in a twist.moe's url string like `fate`.

 Remember to support twist.moe with donations if you can, as they do a great job of operating their site!